squaretalent/radiant-images-extension/README.md

 Dirk Kelly, Mario Visic

+## S3 Storage

+By default images will use your local file storage.
+If you wish to use s3 to store your image, change the `images.storage` config key to 's3'.
+Leave it set as `local` to use your local file system.

+    Radiant::Config['images.storage'] = `s3`

 ## Host Alias Settings

-By default the images extension uses the following url for images:
+If you've setup images to use S3, by default the following url will be used for images:

     http://s3.amazonaws.com/bucketname/images/name_of_image-style.(png|jpg|gif)

 There is a radiant configuration option called s3.host_alias.
 By default it is blank, if you give it a value, the images extension will use the FQDN method to access your images.
-Setting your host alias to domain.name.com for example would produce a URL like this:
+Setting your host alias to `domain.name.com` for example would produce a URL like this:

     http://domain.name.com/images/name_of_image-style.(png|jpg|gif)